MFA Program Components

 UAA's MFA program is oriented towards students who have an already well developed voice in their chosen genre.
 These are generally experienced writers with a small body of work and are dedicated to becoming writers and living the writing life.

-The structure of a low-residency programs requires that students possess self-discipline, initiative and a commitment to the rigors of graduate-level study.
+The structure of a low-residency program requires that students possess self-discipline, initiative, and a commitment to the rigors of graduate-level study.
 Ideally, students should be:

-The Summer Semester and ResidencyAll students begin the program at the beginning of the summer semester which typically begins the third week of May.
-The first eight weeks of the semester is spent on Blackboard, UAA's on-line classroom.
-Blackboard sessions are led by core faculty members and it is expected that students will be actively engaging in on-line discussions on a regular basis.
-Therefore, for these first eight weeks (end of May through mid-July) it is vital that students be available on a regular basis for on-line class activities and discussion as directed by your genre's core faculty member.
+- The Summer Semester and ResidencyAll students begin the program in the 10 week summer semester.
+The first eight weeks is spent on Blackboard, UAA's online classroom.
+Blackboard sessions are led by core faculty members and it is expected that students will be actively engaging in online discussions.

 Then, beginning in mid-July, for 13 consecutive days, students and faculty gather on the UAA campus for an intensive period of workshops, manuscript critiques, seminars, panels, lectures, and readings.
 This is also a period of camaraderie and enjoying our community of writers.